TuxVinyards/qqX/README.md

 ![disk error alert crop](https://github.com/TuxVinyards/qqX/assets/3956806/7edf972c-3c18-4f33-8096-2c1cbc5ba4f5)

-Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>

-## Development

-When making clones of the repo to your local machine, you can easily run any new version of qqX directly from the working folder.

-See the specific [wiki](https://github.com/TuxVinyards/qqX/wiki/Development) for more details
+See [Change Log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for more details

 ## Bash

+Any confident Linux user should find it relatively easy to make simple edits.

 Learning Bash, or improving your knowledge of it, is always time well spent.
 Bash is a flexible language of which all Linux users should know at least a little.
-There are none of steep learning curves that are often involved with GUI's
+There are none of steep learning curves that are often involved with GUI's or compiled low level languages such as Rust or C.

 Use of a clear and well annotated qqX coding style means that even Bash novices should be able to find their feet.

-Any confident Linux user should find it relatively easy to make simple edits.
+## Development

+See the specific [wiki](https://github.com/TuxVinyards/qqX/wiki/Development) for more details

 ## why 'X' ?